 Note on the Cost of a Policy Package

-One of the most common outputs in which a user might be interested is the economic cost of a policy package.
+In addition to understanding cash flow changes by entity or ISIC code, many users will wish to report overall costs or savings of a policy package.
 However, “cost” can be defined in more than one reasonable way.
-Since any money that is spent is received by someone else, the total of all these transfers sums to zero.
+Since any money that is spent is received by someone else, the total of all these cash flow changes sums to zero.
 So, summing all cash flow changes is not a meaningful metric of policy cost.

-We provide two different metrics for policy cost.
-One is the “Total Change in Outlays.”
-This is similar to the sum of all cash flow changes, except we include only changes in amounts paid and exclude changes in amounts received.
+In order to report the overall costs and savings of a policy package, we report the “Change in CapEx and OpEx” due to a package, which includes the change in capital expenditures, fuel and operational expenditures (including labor), and additional carbon tax on process emissions.
+This metric does not include subsidy payments, as these are considered cash transfers, rather than capital or operational expenditures.
+The web application presents each of these components in addition to their sum to better demonstrate how much a policy package “costs.”
+This metric is similar to the sum of all cash flow changes, except we include only changes in amounts paid and exclude changes in amounts received.
 The changes in amounts paid can be positive or negative.
-For example, if a policy causes consumers to buy less fuel, then consumers have a positive cash flow change (because they have saved money on fuel), and the “Total Change in Outlays” will be negative (because less money is being spent as a result of the policy package).
-It does not matter that the fuel industry is receiving less money, because changes in receipts are excluded from the “Total Change in Outlays” metric.
+For example, if a policy causes consumers to buy less fuel, then consumers have a positive cash flow change (because they have saved money on fuel), and the “Change in CapEx and OpEx” will be negative (because less money is being spent as a result of the policy package).
+It does not matter that the fuel industry is receiving less money, because changes in receipts are excluded from this cost metric.

 Lastly, a user concerned with the cost of a policy package should also look at the outputs for monetized public health and climate benefits: namely, avoided mortality from reduced particulates and avoided climate damages.
 (These are located on the on the Additional Outputs sheet.)
 Monetized benefits tend to outweigh the direct cost of policy packages in most cases.

-Calculating Changes in Spending (Outlays)
+Calculating Changes in Spending

 When a sector does not contain a given type of spending (for example, there is no “OM” spending in the “District Heating” sector), that spot in the table contains no variable.
 When a sector contains more than one variable that contributes to the same type of spending (for example, capital spending in the Electricity Sector can come from construction of power plants, batteries, or transmission lines), then these are totaled on this sheet.

-Carbon Taxes and Revenue-Neutral Carbon Tax Package Costs
+Revenue-Neutral Tax Package Costs